johndevitis/useful_things/docs/git.md

 ![](git_log.PNG)

 Pretty, right?
-I like to alias it to `git logg` with the following:
+I like to add a line limit and alias it to `git logg` with the following:
 ```
-git config --global alias.logg 'log --oneline --decorate --graph --all'
+git config --global alias.logg 'log --oneline --decorate --graph --all --max-count 10'
 ```